BetterWayElectronics/ps5-code-reader/README.md

 ## FAQ ##

 ### What is this for? ###
-	It is designed for BLOD PS5 consoles.
+	It is designed for BLOD PS5 consoles (or those that cannot boot) but it is designed to detect any sort of error.

 ### What do I need to get going? ###
 	A USB TTL device and the pinout for the PS4 southbridge for your model!